 On 14 September, Corporal Elias F. Benner was promoted to the rank of Sergeant.

-Meanwhile, the 47th Pennsylvania and the 19th Corps were directed by General William Emory to attack and pursue Major General John B. Gordon’s Confederate forces.
+Meanwhile, the 47th Pennsylvania and the 19th Corps were directed by Brigadier-General Emory to attack and pursue Major-General John B. Gordon’s Confederate forces.
 Some success was achieved, but casualties mounted as a Confederate artillery group opened fire on Union troops trying to cross a clearing.
 When a nearly fatal gap began to open between the 6th and 19th Corps, Sheridan sent in units led by Brigadier-Generals Emory Upton and David A. Russell.
-Russell, hit twice – once in the chest, was mortally wounded.
-The 47th Pennsylvania opened its lines long enough to enable the Union cavalry under William Woods Averell and the foot soldiers of General George Crook to charge the Confederates’ left flank.
+Russell, hit twice—once in the chest, was mortally wounded.
+The 47th Pennsylvania opened its lines long enough to enable the Union cavalry under William Woods Averell and the foot soldiers of Brigadier-General George Crook to charge the Confederates’ left flank.